 4. Delete broken app shortcuts

-Finally, if the grayed-out app icon shows a small icon in the corner, this means that this is a shortcut you created for an app or app feature and the app is uninstalled or disabled.
+Finally, if the greyed out apps on your Android show a small icon in the corner, this means that this is a shortcut you created for an app or app feature and the app is uninstalled or disabled.
 This implies that the shortcut is broken and you should remove it.
-If you can’t remove it for some reason, try booting into the Safe mode (as explained here) and deleting the broken shortcut.
+If you can’t remove it for some reason, try booting into Safe mode and deleting the broken shortcut.